-The following Immigration guidance note Produced in partnership with Nick Nason of Edgewater Legal provides comprehensive and up to date legal information covering:
+The following Immigration practice note produced in partnership with Nick Nason of Edgewater Legal provides comprehensive and up to date legal information covering:

 Initially eligible users of this service had their cases resolved on an ad hoc basis without making a formal application.
 The process transitioned into a formal procedure with the launch of the Windrush Scheme (the ‘Scheme’) on 30 May 2018.
 Importantly, although the Scheme is predominantly directed at defined ‘Commonwealth citizens’, its parameters extend some way beyond Commonwealth citizens and their children, and makes provision for those of any nationality who arrived in the UK before 31 December 1988 and who have resided here since.